Pipeline requirements for Ultra Tasks

 Input View Type

-An unconnected input view type must be either binary or document:
+An unconnected input view type must be either binary or a document:

 • Binary: HTTP headers are in the binary document's header.